-Welcome to the first version of the website for Wakelyns, an organic rotation agroforestry farming hub in Suffolk – one of the longest-established and most diverse of its kind in the UK.
+Welcome to the first version of the website for Wakelyns, an organic rotation agroforestry farming hub in Suffolk – one of the longest-established and most diverse agroforestry sites in the UK.
 We’ll be adding lots more shortly.

-The tree rows are home to nearly 50 varieties of apples, pears, quinces, cherries, plums, damsons, apricots, peaches, figs, walnuts, hazelnuts, along with trees for timber and coppiced willow and hazel for thatching and biomass fuel.
+The tree rows are home to over 50 varieties of apples as well as pears, quinces, cherries, plums, damsons, apricots, peaches, figs, walnuts, hazelnuts, along with trees for timber and coppiced willow and hazel for thatching, fencing, art and biomass fuel.

 Wakelyns sits as an oasis within the Suffolk countryside, surrounded by huge fields growing monoculture crops, mostly for animal feed and overwhelmingly dependent on agricultural chemicals.